supabase/wrappers/docs/catalog/paddle.md

 ## Examples

-Below are Some examples on how to use Paddle foreign tables.
+Below are some examples on how to use Paddle foreign tables.

 ### Basic example